bbarufaldi/OpenVCT_Pipeline/README.md

 ## **Contributors**

-We are very thankful for all contributors to this project:
+We are very thankful for all contributors to the version of this project:

+Predrag R. Bakic - predrag.bakic@med.lu.se

 Marcelo Vieira and LAVI-USP - mvieira@sc.usp.br | [GitHub](https://github.com/LAVI-USP)